Constitution & By-Laws

 Section 1.
 MEETINGS

-The annual meeting of this Society shall be the third Thursday in October.
+c.
+The Annual Meeting of this Society shall be the third Thursday in October.
 This is a regular meeting.

+d.
 Any quorum for regular or special meeting of this Society must consist of at least six (6) Regular members and not less than ten (10) total members.
 ARTICLE VII quorum requirements shall also be met for defined “significant” business.

 Section 1.
 OFFICERS AND TRUSTEES

-Eligible members of the organization who are present shall elect the officers, at the Annual meeting.
+f.
+Eligible members of the organization who are present shall elect the officers, ordinarily at the Annual Meeting.